DanielBMarkham/Info-Ops/manuscript/chapter5.md

 It could mean anything.
 It could mean all the screens have to display a language the Lithuanians can read.
 It could mean we use Lithuanian currency.
 It could mean we have to use parts that the Lithuanian government approves.
 Heck, for all we know, Lithuanians have their own unique way of counting and using money.
 There could be some cultural differences nobody has considered.

 What kind of statement was that, anyway?
-The statement the product onwer made: "This system has to work seamlessly with Lithuanians"?
+The statement the product owner made: "This system has to work seamlessly with Lithuanians"?
 Was it behavior or structure?

 The answer is: Yes!
 It's behavior **and** structure.
 It's an abstract statement that covers both.